Freddyh11/Federico-Hernandez-Jimenez/README.md

 # Federico-Hernandez-Jimenez
   -Hello!
-I am currently an undergrad at Oregon institute of technology undergoing a bachelors degree of science and majoring in software engineering of technology
+I am currently an undergrad at Oregon Institute of Technology undergoing a Bachelors Degree of Science and majoring in Software Engineering of Technology

+  -C++

+  -HTML

+ -CSS